 Knowing what to look for is vital to the early identification of abuse and neglect.
-All staff should be aware of indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
+All staff should be aware of indicators of abuse and neglect so that they are able to identify cases of children who may need help or protection.
 If staff are unsure, they should always speak to the designated safeguarding lead (or deputy).